 The biggest difference between a backhoe and a mini excavator is that a backhoe has an additional loader on the front end of the machine.

-Mini ex’s are literally a tiny version of an excavator – usually weighing around or under 12,000 lbs.
-Their front arm can be used for a variety of attachments, including augers, breakers, compactors, grinders, etc.
+Mini excavators are literally a tiny version of an excavator – usually weighing around or under 12,000 lbs.
+Their front arm can be used for a variety of attachments, including augers, breakers, compactors, grinders, etc. Check out our blog specifically about mini excavators to learn more.

 A backhoe is beneficial for those projects where you don’t do enough digging for an excavator to be worth it, but the digging arm on a backhoe is a bonus to the other capabilities of the machine.